TRojaner2013/eyeBOLD/README.md

 Note that we here selected the format (-f) and output (-o) option in order to store the result on disk.
 If you want to store the result, you must provide both options.
 If neither are provided, results are printed on screen.
-Currently this command only supports TSV and CSV outputs.
+Currently, this command only supports TSV and CSV outputs.

 ## Database Layout

-You might wonder, what kind of querys you can perfom.
+You might wonder what kind of queries you can perform.
 Feel free to use the following tables as reference.

 The table *processing_input* includes all data from BOLD as provided.